-- Estimated 2016 Base Compensation Level: Mr. Bengelsdorf's estimated 2016 Base Compensation will be \$600,000 payable in twelve monthly installments of \$50,000 conditioned upon a minimum of 1850 hours worked (if there is a shortfall based on actual hours worked during the year that shortfall amount would be deducted from the Stay Bonus otherwise payable, if more than 1850 hours are worked no additional amount will be paid beyond the "base" pay). - Please Note: In order to present Base Compensation in the same manner as other Home employees and to develop an "apples-to-apples" comparison with market data, we have adjusted the Base Compensation to reflect the fact that Mr. Bengelsdorf does not receive employee benefits from Home.
-As an independent consultant, Mr. Bengelsdorf, pays the full Social Security tax (employer and employee share) on his compensation.
-He does not receive any health and welfare, vacation, paid holidays, retirement or severance benefits from Home. - Specifically, our experience indicates that the typical cost of employee benefits offered to Home employees approximates 25% of employee base salary.
+Estimated 2017 Base Compensation Level: Mr. Bengelsdorf's estimated 2017 Base Compensation will be \$600,000 payable in twelve monthly installments of \$50,000 conditioned upon a minimum of 1,850 hours worked (if there is a shortfall based on actual hours worked during the year that shortfall amount would be deducted from the Stay Bonus otherwise payable, if more than 1,850 hours are worked no additional amount will be paid beyond the "base" pay).

+A member firm of Ernst & Young Global Limited
-- The estimated 2016 Base Compensation of \$600,000 has been adjusted downward to reflect the absence of this typical benefit load/cost to Mr. Bengelsdorf. - o This adjustment results in an estimated 2016 Base Compensation of \$480,000.

-2. "Stay" Bonus

-- Estimated 2016 Stay Bonus Compensation Level: Mr. Bengelsdorf's estimated "Stay" Bonus opportunity is \$300,000 (which would cover the twelve month period from January 1, 2016 to December 31, 2016) payable on or after December 18, 2016. - Please Note: Payment of the "Stay" Bonus will be pro-rated in the event Mr. Bengelsdorf is terminated without cause.
+- Please Note: In order to present Base Compensation in the same manner as other Home employees and to develop an "apples-to-apples" comparison with market data, we have adjusted the Base Compensation to reflect the fact that Mr. Bengelsdorf does not receive employee benefits from Home.
+As an independent consultant, Mr. Bengelsdorf, pays the full Social Security tax (employer and employee share) on his compensation and he does not receive any health, welfare, vacation, paid holidays, retirement or severance benefits from Home. - Specifically, our experience indicates that the typical cost of employee benefits offered to Home employees approximates 25% of employee base salary. - The estimated 2017 Base Compensation of \$600,000 has been adjusted downward to reflect the absence of this typical benefit load/cost to Mr. Bengelsdorf. - This adjustment results in an estimated 2017 Base Compensation of \$480,000 (or \$600,000 / 1.25 = \$480,000). - 2.
+"Stay" Bonus - Estimated 2017 Stay Bonus Compensation Level: Mr. Bengelsdorf's estimated "Stay" Bonus opportunity is \$250,000 (which is intended to cover the twelve month period from January 1, 2017 to December 31, 2017) payable on or after December 18, 2017. - Please Note: Payment of the "Stay" Bonus will be pro-rated in the event Mr. Bengelsdorf is terminated without cause.
 In the event of death or disability, such amount will be paid in full.

+Among healthy companies, TDC typically reflects an incumbent's base salary plus annual and long-term incentives.

+For purposes of assessing the competitiveness of Mr. Bengelsdorf's TDC to market, TDC for Mr. Bengelsdorf reflects Base Compensation (adjusted for absence of participation in employee benefit plan) plus a "Stay" Bonus.

+Generally, under EY's methodology, a level of pay that is 85% to 115% of targeted benchmark levels (e.g., 50th percentile) is considered competitive to market levels.